 A Virginia lateral officer is someone that is a Virginia Department of Criminal Justice Services certified law enforcement officer.
 The lateral officer must be currently employed as a law enforcement officer in Virginia or must have been employed as a law enforcement officer in Virginia within the past three years.
-Lateral officers may be exempt from taking the police entrance exam.
+Lateral officers will be exempt from taking the police entrance exam.
 Please contact your recruiter for further information.

 Lateral officers may be eligible for a higher pay grade and leave accrual rate upon hire; this is reviewed on a case-by-case basis and is commensurate with experience.
 All lateral officers must pass the one-year date of hire probationary period.